HomeLatest NewsTelecomGlobal telecom giant Verizon Business looks to push 5G and wireless tech for contactless payments

 Preferred Source of Google

-American telecommunications conglomerate Verizon Business has signed a deal with Mastercard Inc to use 5G and wireless for contactless payments and provide an autonomous checkout service for retail stores.
+American telecommunications conglomerate Business has signed a deal with Mastercard Inc to use and technology for contactless payments and provide an autonomous checkout service for retail stores.

 With the danger of Covid-19 third wave looming large, telecom operators including Verizon seek to expand into new businesses ranging from robotics to fintech companies that they think will benefit from the growing adoption of 5G technology.

-The Verizon Business has tied up with Mastercard and looks to utilise 5G smartphones and near-field communication (NFC) technology for to accept customer payments without the need for point-of-sale () terminals.
+The Verizon Business has tied up with Mastercard and looks to utilise 5G smartphones and near-field communication (NFC) technology for merchants to accept customer payments without the need for point-of-sale (POS) terminals.

 Advertisement